 When a credit union or bank issues a credit card to a member or customer, the member or customer transacts at a merchant's physical or virtual location.
-The merchant's acquirer (i.e., its bank or credit union) will then route the transaction via a network to an issuer that processes and authorizes the transaction on behalf of the cardholder's credit union or bank.
+The merchant's acquirer will then route the transaction via a network to an issuer that processes and authorizes the transaction on behalf of the cardholder's credit union or bank.
 The merchant then incurs a cost (a discounted fee) distributed amongst the acquirer, network and issuer.
+Research findings published in The Journal of Economic Perspectives (2024) noted impacts of Durbin 2.0 on consumer spending habits, including that while some merchants could benefit from reduced fees, consumers could also face higher costs if issuers cut rewards and credit limits.
 Under current laws, the transaction is sent via a single route because the financial institution's identification number (BIN) that is assigned to the issuer is most likely tied to either Visa or Mastercard.
 Under the proposed legislation, a multi-network routing framework would require that a transaction take the single network route via a different network at the discretion of the merchant or the customer at the point of payment.
 Issuers would be responsible for ensuring these transactions are routed through two unaffiliated networks.